Multiple Sclerosis Centers of Excellence

 Diagnostic criteria have evolved over time from the Schumacher Criteria (1965), to Poser Criteria (1983), and finally to the McDonald Criteria (2001).
 The McDonald Criteria were developed by an international panel in association with the National MS Society of America, modified in 2005, and revised again in 2010 and 2017.
 The McDonald Criteria revisions enable more rapid diagnosis of MS and thus permit earlier treatment of MS. For clinical research trials, the McDonald Criteria ensure that those without a definite diagnosis of MS are not enrolled.
 2017 McDonald Criteria

-The clinical diagnosis of MS is made after thorough evaluation, usually a neurologist or another provider with experience working with MS, and is not based on one specific physical finding, laboratory test, or symptom.
+The clinical diagnosis of MS is made after thorough evaluation, usually by a neurologist or another provider with experience working with MS, and is not based on one specific physical finding, laboratory test, or symptom.
 Importantly, the diagnosis of MS relies on exclusion of other causes of symptoms and signs that might otherwise suggest MS, but are accompanied by “red flags” that point to an alternative and unifying diagnosis (Toledano 2015).
 In addition, it’s important to understand what imaging findings are and are not typical of MS to avoid misattributing MRI lesions to MS. The diagnosis of MS takes time and can be challenging.

 The symptoms of MS can come and go, and they are not the same for every person.
 Since the diagnosis of MS is a clinical diagnosis, MRI and laboratory testing are not required.
 However, given the high sensitivity and specificity of MRI findings in MS, and the utility for monitoring disease and response to therapy, MRI is nearly universally conducted when possible.